 It may seem difficult to decide on which plastic is best for your operation when there are so many options.

-While the SolaWrap film is likely the best all around greenhouse plastic based on technical specifications, and expected lifespan.
-Its relatively high cost when compared to other covers makes it difficult to recommend this plastic as the first choice for the majority of growers.
+While the SolaWrap film is likely the best all around greenhouse plastic based on technical specifications, and expected lifespan, its relatively high cost when compared to other covers make it difficult to recommend.

-Hopefully this post has helped you navigate the expansive world of greenhouse plastic coverings.
-Now you can source a film to cover your structures with confidence.
+Hopefully this post has helped you navigate the sometimes overwhelming world of greenhouse plastic coverings...
+Now you can source a film to cover your structure(s) with confidence.